Fukaya Categories as Categorical Morse Homology: Introduction

-As a consequence, we obtain a canonical localization of branes: we construct a sheaf of categories whose global sections recover the Fukaya category.
-This provides a symplectic counterpart to the algebraic theory of Beilinson-Bernstein localization~\cite{BB} and the topological microlocalization of Kashiwara-Schapira~\cite{KS}.
-Though we are exclusively occupied in this paper with general theory, we anticipate applications of potentially broad appeal.
-The localization of branes should lead to the calculation of many Fukaya categories, in particular in terms of algebraic quantizations when the Weinstein manifold is the Hamiltonian reduction of a cotangent bundle.
-For the simplest example, one could consider Slodowy slices and their smoothings: on the one hand, their compact branes have been studied extensively in the context of knot homologies~\cite{KhS, SS, M}; on the other hand, their noncommutative modules globalize to modules over Lie algebras and finite $W$-algebras (see~\cite{kost, premet, Lo1, Lo2} for origins and up-to-date lists of references).
-More broadly, one could also consider other symplectic settings for geometric representation theory, for example for localizations of Cherednik-type algebras and hypertoric enveloping algebras~\cite{GS1, GS2, KRouquier, BLPW, MN}.
-This paper provides useful tools to see that such targets admit a single categorical quantization which can be described in terms of localized branes or alternatively noncommutative modules.
+As a~consequence, assuming such a~gluing pattern, we derive a~canonical localization of branes: we construct a~sheaf of categories whose global sections recover the Fukaya category.
+This provides a~symplectic counterpart to the algebraic theory of Beilinson--Bernstein localization~\cite{BB} and the topological microlocalization of Kashiwara--Schapira~\cite{KS}.
+Though we are exclusively occupied here with general structure, we anticipate applications of potentially broad appeal.
+The localization of branes should assist in the calculation of many Fukaya categories, in particular in terms of algebraic quantizations when the Weinstein manifold is the Hamiltonian reduction of a~cotangent bundle.
+For the simplest example, one could consider Slodowy slices and their smoothings: on the one hand, their compact branes have been studied extensively in the context of knot homologies~\cite{KhS, M, SS}; on the other hand, their noncommutative modules globalize to modules over Lie algebras and f\/inite $W$-algebras (see~\cite{kost, Lo1, Lo2, premet} for origins and up-to-date lists of references).
+More broadly, one could also consider other symplectic settings for geometric representation theory, for example for localizations of Cherednik-type algebras and hypertoric enveloping algebras~\cite{BLPW,GS1, GS2, KRouquier, MN}.
+This paper suggests useful tools to see that such targets admit a~single categorical quantization which can be described in terms of localized branes or alternatively noncommutative modules.